Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Results and Analyses

 \subsection{RQ4: Effiency}

-Table~\ref{tab:efficiency} presents both the monetary and time cost for different \agent{}s.
+Table~\ref{tab:efficiency} presents the monetary and time cost for different \agent{}s.
 First, on both \gpt{} and \claudethree{}, our approach achieves comparable monetary and time costs to the single-agent baselines.
 In addition, the higher Productivity metrics indicate that although our tool introduces extra overhead, it yields higher function completeness under the same cost.
-For instance, on \gpt{}, we incur an extra 0.39 dollars and around 4 minutes per application, yet achieve a 76.6\% improvement in Function Completeness, demonstrating the effectiveness of our method.

-We attribute this improvement to three factors.
+For instance, on \gpt{}, we incur an extra 0.38 dollars and around 2 minutes per application, yet achieve a \improvesingle{}\% improvement in Function Completeness, demonstrating the effectiveness of our method.
+We attribute this improvement to two factors.
 First, the single agent retains the entire development context in its dialogue history, which grows with project size and increases token costs.
 In contrast, our approach stores hierarchical information in the feature map and provides only the relevant context for each iteration, reducing overhead caused by cluttered contexts.
 Feature decomposition also simplifies the difficulty of implementation, decreasing the time spent on repeated debugging.
 Second, as described in Section~\ref{sec:method:feature_developement}, we optimize the single-agent trajectory to prevent dialogue histories from being polluted with fragmented code modifications and redundant file versions, further reducing token costs.
-Third, we limit the feature set to at most four based on preliminary experimental results, balancing effectiveness and overhead.

-The only exception occurs in experiments with \claudefour{} as the base LLM, where \ourtool{}’s average cost (\$4.63) matches Claude Code (\$4.38) but is roughly double that of the single agent (\$1.56), and the average development time (around 23 minutes) is also higher.
-We assume that this deviation stems from \claudefour{}’s default development behavior.
+The only exception occurs in experiments with \claudefour{} as the base LLM, where the productivity of all LLM-based agents is significantly lower than that of the single-agent setting.
+We assume that this deviation stems from \claudefour{}’s intrinsic development behavior.
 As we mentioned in RQ2.a, \claudefour{} tends to perform multiple rounds of code review and repair in development, which improves the single-pass generation accuracy but increases time and token usage.
 To validate this hypothesis, we randomly select two applications (\ie{} \textit{Shopping List} and \textit{Countdown Timer}) and manually check the number of development rounds of both \gpt{} and \claudefour{}.
 The result shows that \claudefour{} performs 12 rounds per feature, while GPT-4.1 only performs 5 rounds.